oscarbenjamin/setuppytest/README.md

 The `egg_info` command is called by pip before installation.
-Presumably the important part is the `dependency_links.txt` file that would be used to discover if this distribution depends on any other distributions. `pip` would want to install the othe
+Presumably the important part is the `dependency_links.txt` file that would be used to discover if this distribution depends on any other distributions. `pip` would want to install the other distributions before running the `install` command.
+In this minimal example there are no dependencies so this is an empty file.

 install
 -------